dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/getting-started/installation-windows.md

 ## Prerequisites

-Before you are ready to run MajorityWorld you will need additional software installed on your computer.
+Before you are ready to run DrikGallery you will need additional software installed on your computer.

 ### Python